romy-khetan/hydrator-plugins/core-plugins/docs/OracleExport-action.md

 **oracleServerHostname:** Hostname of the remote Oracle Host.

-**oracleServerPort:** Port to use to SSH to the remote Oracle Host.
+**oracleServerSSHPort:** Port to use to SSH to the remote Oracle Host.
 Defaults to 22.

 **oracleServerUsername:** Username to use to connect to the remote Oracle Host via SSH.